laurentperrinet/Perrinet20PredictiveProcessing/README.md

 ultimately track the different bits of motion, but also to represent contours invariantly to this motion.

-However, there are limits and constrains to this efficiency.
+However, there are limits and constrains to the efficiency of vision.
 First, luminous information can be noisy and ambiguous, such as in dim light conditions.
 This constrains the system to be robust to uncertainties.
 This highlights a key advantage of predictive processing as this involves learning a generative model of sensory data.
 On one hand, by explicitly representing the precision of variables (the inverse of the variance of its inferred value), one can optimally integrate distributed information, even in the case that this uncertainty is not uniform and dynamically evolving in the system.
-On the other hand, a generative model allows to explicitly represent transformations of the data (such as a geometrical transform of the image) and therefore to make predictions about future states.
+On the other hand, a generative model allows to explicitly represent transformations of the data (such as a geometrical transform of the image like a translation or a rotation) and therefore to make predictions about future states.
 Second, neural networks have limited information transfer capacities and always need some delay to convey and process information.
-In humans for instance, the delay for the transmission of retinal information to the cortex is approximately 80 ms, while the minimal latency to perform an oculomotor action is approximately an additional 50 ms [@Kirchner06] (see [@Lamme00] for equivalent values in monkeys).
+In humans for instance, the delay for the transmission of retinal information to the cortex is approximately 50 ms, while the minimal latency to perform an oculomotor action is approximately an additional 50 ms [@Kirchner06] (see [@Lamme00] for equivalent values in monkeys).
 While this naturally constrains the capacity of the visual system, we will herein take advantage of these delays to dissect the different visual processes.
-In particular, we will focus in this chapter on the role of these fundamental temporal constraints on the dynamics of such predictive processes as they unravel with the passage of time.
+In particular, we will focus in this chapter on the role of these fundamental temporal constraints on the dynamics of predictive processes as they unravel with the passage of time.

-To illustrate the challenge of representating a dynamic signal, let's use the example of the recording of a set of neural cells in some visual areas.
+To illustrate the challenge of representing a dynamic signal, let's use the example of the recording of a set of neural cells in some visual areas.
 Let's assume that these recordings are evoked by an analog visual signal (as a luminous signal projected on a population of retinal sensory cells) and that we may extract the analog timings of spiking